Zhu Ting (volleyball)

 Zhu Ting (朱婷 (Zhū Tíng); born 29 November 1994) is a professional Chinese volleyball player.
 She is an outside hitter and former captain of the China women's national volleyball team.
 She currently plays for Imoco Volley Conegliano.

 Zhu has won several gold medals in international competitions with the Chinese national team, including at the 2016 Olympic Games and the 2015 and 2019 World Cups.

-Since her debut in 2011, Zhu has received 15 MVP awards at club and international level, including the MVP award of the women's volleyball tournament at the Rio Olympic Games 2016.
-She is one of the most decorated and successful indoor volleyball players of all time and is widely regarded as one of the best female volleyball players of her era, and one of the greatest of all time.
-She was the highest paid professional volleyball player in the world, male or female, as of the 2018–2019 season.
+Since her debut in 2011, Zhu has received multiple Most Valuable Player (MVP) awards at club and international competitions, including the MVP award for the women's volleyball tournament at the 2016 Rio Olympic Games.
+She has been recognized as one of the most accomplished indoor volleyball players of her generation and has received recogintion for her performances at both club and international levels.
+During the 2018–2019 season, she was reported to be the highest-paid professional volleyball player in the world, among both male or female players.